 NOAH's Corpus - Part-of-Speech Tagging for Swiss German

-This project is supported by the Institute of Computational Linguistics, where it was founded in the context of a seminar in the spring semester 2012.
+This project is supported by the Department of Computational Linguistics, where it was founded in the context of a seminar in the spring semester 2012.

 Swiss German is a dialect continuum whose dialects are very different from Standard German, the official language of the German part of Switzerland.
 However, when dealing with Swiss German in natural language processing, usually the detour through Standard German is taken.
 As writing in Swiss German has become more and more popular in recent years, we would like to provide data and resources to serve as a stepping stone to automatically process the dialects.